return42/sphkerneldoc/linux_src_doc/drivers/staging/fsl-mc/bus/fsl-mc-allocator_c.rst

     remove an allocatable device from a resource pool

     :param struct fsl_mc_device \*mc_dev:
-        Pointer to allocatable MC object device
+        pointer to allocatable fsl-mc device

 .. _`fsl_mc_resource_pool_remove_device.description`:

 Description
 -----------

-It permanently removes an allocatable MC object device from the resource pool, the device is currently in, as long as it is in the pool's free list.
+It permanently removes an allocatable fsl-mc device from the resource pool.
+It's an error if the device is in use.

 .. _`fsl_mc_object_allocate`: